avasalya/singleshot6Dpose/README.md

 Alternatively, you can directly go to the links above and manually download and extract the files at the corresponding directories.
 The whole download process might take a long while (~60 minutes).
 Please also be aware that access to OneDrive in some countries might be limited.

 #### Training the model

+To add Knowledge Distillation to training, change the Distillation flag to true in the training code (train.py) and in the Darknet code (darknet.py).

 To train the model run,